Father Thomas Shoback – Diocese of Scranton

 Shoback’s brother, Edward Shoback, is also a credibly accused priest of the Diocese of Scranton.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Scranton.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Diocese of Scranton now have legal options to recover damages due to a compensation fund created for victims.
-Contact us at (954) 641-2100 or adam@adamhorowitzlaw.com today.
+Although many years have passed, those abused by Catholic clergy in the Diocese of Scranton may have legal options, but filing deadlines will apply so do not delay in reaching out to us.
+Our lawyers have decades of experience representing survivors of clergy sexual abuse in Pennsylvania and nationwide.
+We can help.